 It’s also free of alcohol, which most skincare experts will tell you is a good thing, and serves as an excellent primer before applying a daily moisturizer.

-Cucumber extract is popular ingredient found in toners these days and has, as mentioned, many skin-healthy properties, including that it cools the skin.
+Cucumber extract is a popular ingredient found in toners these days and has, as mentioned, many skin-healthy properties, including that it cools the skin.
 It also includes peppermint oil, which helps refresh the skin; the cucumber extract works to counteract the tingling sensation you may get with peppermint oil.

 Another proven ingredient is witch hazel, a natural astringent.